ObelusFamily/Anythink-Market-243zs/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+First install docker onto your computer by following the websites instructions.
+After the inital set-up, verify docker is running by using the commands docker -v or docker-compose -v Then run docker-compose up from the projects root directory to load the backend and frontend

+##Make Sure You're Connected
+To ensure that your container is running smoothly test it by pinging localhost:3001/api/ping